f: (514) 939 0776

 In those years, he acquired extensive experience in the fields of tender calls and requests for proposals, negotiation, award and administration of civil and electrical work contracts, energy purchasing and selling, as well as the regulation of electricity transmission and distribution.
 He was also called upon to testify at the Régie de l’énergie du Québec.

-In 2013, Jean returned to Revay’s Montreal office.
-He is also frequently invited as a guest speaker and trainer to give lectures and conduct workshops in the field of construction disputes.
+In 2013, Jean returned to Revay’s Montreal office as Senior Consultant then as Principal.
+He is also frequently invited as a guest speaker and trainer to give lectures and conduct workshops in the field of construction disputes, for example at École de technologie supérieure (Montréal) and at Université Laval (Québec).